anh-vumartell/TiemMot-book-manager/README.md

-This project was commission by TiemMot - a Vietnamese bookstore in Finland [Tiem Mot's website](https://fi.tiemmot.com/)
+This project was commissioned by TiemMot - a Vietnamese bookstore in Finland [Tiem Mot's website](https://fi.tiemmot.com/)

 ## Available Scripts